 Despite the fact that there are not connections between every pair of switchboards in the diagram, it is possible to connect every pair of phones.
-As an example, consider how one could connect a phone attached to switchboard C (like the phone shaded in green near the lower left of the diagram) and a phone that is connected to switchboard D (like the one shaded in red).
-There is no direct connection between switchboards C and D, but there are pathways through the available connections that are sufficient to make a connection between the green and red phone.
+As an example, consider the phone shaded in green that is connected to the switchboard labeled C and the phone tinted red that is connected to switchboard D. There is no direct connection between switchboards C and D, but there are pathways through the available connections that are sufficient to make a connection between the green and red phone.
 One such path is highlighted in red in the diagram.
 Starting at the green phone, it connects to switchboard C, then to switchboard A, then to switchboard B, then to switchboard D and finally to the red phone.
-This is not the only such path in the diagram, but it is enough to ensure that there is some way that a caller at the green phone could reach the pink phone.
+This is not the only or the shortest such path in the diagram, but it is enough to ensure that there is some way that a caller at the green phone could reach the pink phone.